Geometry of Arimoto Algorithm: Concluding Remarks

 \section{\bf Concluding Remarks}

 In the present paper, we investigated the channel capacity from the information geometric point of view in $\mathcal{S}_3$.
-After that, we introduced the new algorithm that monotonically increases the Kullback-Leibler divergence, ``the Backward em-algorithm.''
-The Backward e-step can be characterized but the Backward m-step cannot be.
+Then, we introduced the new algorithm that monotonically increases the Kullback-Leibler divergence, ``the Backward em-algorithm.''
+The Backward e-step can be determined but the Backward m-step cannot be.
 Hence, we tried to approximate the Backward m-step, which corresponds to Arimoto algorithm.

 There are many open problems left.
-First, the existence of a solution of the equation (\ref{Eq.Backward m-step}) should be studied.
-If we can prove that there exists a solution of the equation (\ref{Eq.Backward m-step}), even if we cannot solve, we may be able to introduce other approximations of the Backward m-step and accelerate Arimoto algorithm.
+First, existence and uniqueness of an intersection of $\Pi{(M)}$ with $E^{(t)}$ should be studied.
+To research the problem, we may consider the uniqueness and existence of a solution in the equation (\ref{Eq.Backward m-step}).
+If we can prove that there exists a solution of the equation (\ref{Eq.Backward m-step}), even if we cannot solve, we may be able to introduce other approximations of the Backward e- and m-steps and accelerate Arimoto algorithm.

 It seems interesting to apply the Backward em-algorithm to other subjects.
-There has been no algorithm that monotonically increases the Kullback-Leibler divergence.
+In our knowledge, there has been no algorithm that monotonically increases the Kullback-Leibler divergence.
 We can use the Backward em-algorithm when we want to increase the Kullback-Leibler divergence between two manifolds.
+For example, in the field of independent component analysis and machine learning, we often need to increase the mutual information (e.g., \cite{Lee,Petar}).
+In these situations, there is a possibility that the Backward em-algorithm works well because information geometric view of the mutual information is the Kullback-Leibler divergence between two manifolds.